 Listen to our podcast on space heater safety and energy efficiency:

 10 Space Heater Safety Tips You Should Know

 The good news is, one of the biggest causes of fires is one of the most easily avoidable.
 Many fires start when flammable products are placed too close to heating devices, such as space heaters.
-They should be kept at least 3 feet from blankets, clothing, paper and other flammables.
+Here are additional safety tips to stay safe while using space heaters:

 - Before using a space heater, make sure your smoke and carbon monoxide detectors are in good working condition.

 - Purchase only space heaters that have been safety tested and UL approved.

 - Make sure your space heater is equipped with an emergency tip-over shut-off feature and heating element guards.
 This should prevent any fires that could be caused by small children or pets knocking over your space heater.

 - Read and follow all of the manufacturer’s instructions for operation and care.